syncfusion-content/blazor-docs/blazor/sankey/nodes.md

 To add nodes to your Sankey diagram, you need to define a collection of `SankeyDataNode` objects.
 Each node requires a unique ID and can have additional properties for customization.

+- Each node must have a unique `Id` property.
+- The `Label` property is of type `SankeyDataLabel` and defines the text displayed for the node.
+- Nodes are automatically positioned based on their connections defined in the `Links` collection.

 Here's an example of how to configure nodes in the Sankey component:

 {% tabs %}